-“Let me worry about that,” she says and begins walking.
+“Let me worry about that,” she says, and begins walking.

 I pull the wrapper tighter around me and take a deep breath.
-Another shudder runs through me, the malaria seeming to mock me.
+Another shudder runs through me, the illness seeming to mock me.
 I close my eyes as the sickness marches through my body like it is the original owner and I, the illness.
 I force myself back to sleep.

 “Put your face above the pot.”
 She gets her wrapper.

 I sniffle and stare into the pot.
 The dogonyaro leaves are floating in the boiling water and the smell of the leaves pervades the steam.
 I lower my face further to the rushing steam.
 Adanma uses her wrapper and covers my head, the ends of it falling to the ground around the pot, sealing me in with the steam.